Ate329/ESPGIF_SSD1306/README.md

 GIFDisplay in the folder GIFDisplay is being changed based on the use of SSD1306 instead of SSD1351 OLED screen.

-GIF.h in the folder GIFdisplay is an example of convertion with the example gif in the ExampleGIF folder.
+GIF.h in the folder ExampleGIF is an example of convertion with the example gif in the ExampleGIF folder.
 (The example uses SSD1306 NOT SSD1351 OLED screen)

 I used an online GIF editer called [EZGIF](https://ezgif.com) to adjust my GIF to the resolution I want and the size can be loaded into ESP8266.